Bike Park Safety Information

 Please adhere to the responsibility code, and share a safe experience with others.

-- Stay off the lifts and trails if your ability is impaired by drugs, alcohol, or fatigue.
+- Do not ride if your ability is impaired by drugs, alcohol, or fatigue.

 - Inspect your bike or have it checked by a qualified bike mechanic before you ride.